New Horseback Riding Video!

 And let’s not forget the physical exercise that goes along with horseback riding, and the bugs, and the stable chores.
 Some of the things about horses are definitely “work” too.
 So what is it that gets kids, and perhaps girls in particular, so excited about horses?

 One way to think about it is to focus on the friendship that forms between a horse and a rider.
 It’s a big part of riding— communicating sincerely, trusting, respecting, sympathizing, really feeling the horse.
-Horseback riding creates a very intimate and powerful relationship that kids really appreciate, perhaps because its so different from most of their other daily human relationships.
+Horseback riding creates a very intimate and powerful relationship that kids really appreciate and fuels their confidence, perhaps because it’s so different from most of their other daily human relationships.
 Beings friends with a horse, in this special way, is a big part of what makes riding so important to kids.

 What do you think?
 Do you love riding because you love your horse?